jtrivedi/Wave/README.md

     // Create a spring with some bounciness. `response` affects the animation's duration. let animatedSpring = Spring(dampingRatio: 0.68, response: 0.80)

-    // Get the gesture's lift-off velocity
-    let gestureVelocity = panGestureRecognizer.velocity(in: view)
+    // Get the gesture's lift-off velocity, and pass it into the Wave animation. let gestureVelocity = panGestureRecognizer.velocity(in: view)

-    Wave.animate(withSpring: animatedSpring, gestureVelocity: touchVelocity) {
+    Wave.animate(withSpring: animatedSpring, gestureVelocity: gestureVelocity) {
-        // Update the `center` and `scale` properties of the view's _animator_, not the view itself. pipView.animator.center = pipViewDestination
-        pipView.animator.scale = CGPoint(x: 1.1, y: 1.1)
+        // Update animatable properties on the view's `animator` property, _not_ the view itself. pipView.animator.center = pipViewDestination     // Some target CGPoint that you calculate. pipView.animator.scale = CGPoint(x: 1.1, y: 1.1)
     }
 }